Best Practices for Authoring Answer Files

 You can introduce unnecessary settings by inserting a setting's parent node into the answer file.

 Windows SIM does not create an empty setting in an answer file.
-Although empty settings are ignored during Windows Setup, empty strings can extend installation time.
+Although unnecessary settings are ignored, they do cost time to parse.
 Therefore, as you author your answer file, remove any settings that are not required.

 In general, it is best to expand down to the lowest level of a component and select only those elements that you intend to set.
-For the default value, you do not have to include the element unless it is a required element.
+For the default value, there is no need to include the element unless it is a required element.

 Understand Configuration Passes

 Configuration passes represent different phases of installation.
-Understanding what happens during each configuration pass is very important to creating answer files.
-For more information, review Windows Setup Automation Overview and How Configuration Passes Work.
+Understanding what happens during each configuration pass is critical to creating answer files.
+Review Methods for Running Windows Setup and How Configuration Passes Work.

 Avoid Creating Empty Elements